(Published August 2013, last updated March 2025)

 The story of the pilgrim Adalard

 In 1120, the pilgrim Adalard was crossing the vast Aubrac plains as he made his way to Santiago from Le Puy-en-Velay.
-In the forest, near where the village of Aubrac now stands, he was attacked by bandits.
-He survived, unharmed, and vowed to build a monastery where future pilgrims could find shelter.
+As he passed through the forest, near where the village of Aubrac now stands, he was attacked by bandits, but survived, unharmed, and vowed to return and build a monastery where future pilgrims could find shelter.

 A few years later Adalard returned and between 1120 and 1122 he built the monastery, the church and a hospital where sick pilgrims could be treated.
 During its busiest times, the monastery dispensed 5,000 bread rolls and sheltered 500 pilgrims each day!